 - Inclusion of any recommended or requested policies from a potential Joint-Employer in an Employee Handbook or even the use of a handbook from the potential Joint Employer is likewise insufficient.

 - Likewise, requiring the employer contractually to maintain brand standards or quality is not a basis for finding Joint Employer status.

-- An employer offering association health plan or a retirement plan to employer or participation therein or in an apprenticeship program is not sufficient for a finding of Joint Employer.
+- An employer offering an association health plan or a retirement plan to an employer or participation therein or in an apprenticeship program is not sufficient for a finding of Joint Employer.

 - Having a franchisor business model or similar business model by itself is insufficient.

 - Allowing an employer to operate a facility on the company’s grounds.

 - The economic dependence of an employee on a potential joint employer is not relevant for determining the potential liability as a Joint Employer.
 Examples of factors that are not relevant are: (1) Whether the employee is in a specialty job or a job that otherwise requires special skill, initiative, judgment, or foresight; (2) Whether the employee has the opportunity for profit or loss based on his or her managerial skill; (3) whether the employee invests in equipment or materials required for work or the employment of helpers; and (4) The number of contractual relationships, other than with the employer, that the potential joint employer has entered into to receive similar services.